A good friend of mine just a joined a hot startup here in the Silicon Valley. The company is on fire. Plus, the startup culture is awesome.

 - Autocracy: “You work, you get paid.”

-I also know from personal experience that culture is crucial to a company’s success.
-In fact, the culture was great at successful companies I worked at.
+I also know from personal experience that your startup culture is crucial to a company’s success.
+In fact, the startup culture was great at successful companies I worked at.

-But is culture really the most important thing?
-I would have thought money, then idea, then culture, so the results of that information I found were kind of mind blowing.
+But is your startup culture really the most important thing?
+I would have thought money, then idea, then your startup culture, so the results of that information I found were kind of mind blowing.

 But there’s no denying the information.
 There’s no denying the unbelievable correlation between culture and success.

-So why don’t founders think about culture first?
+So why don’t founders think about startup culture first?

 Well, I can only go by own personal experience.
 The money (or at least the promise of money) came first.
 I was asked by a venture capital firm to incubate a company as an Entrepreneur in Residence (EIR), so I thought the money was in the bag.